Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work. "
+> "We suffer for the simple reason that suffering is biologically useful.
+It is nature's preferred agent for inspiring change."
-> — **Steve Jobs**
+> — **Mark Manson**

 ---